When is Silent Witness back on TV for series 23?

 “A body in the concrete pillar of a car park.
 A downed plane.
 Scientific research gone wrong.
 The cases that end up at the Lyell Centre are rarely straightforward.
 Initial suspicions are challenged as the evidence mounts, and Nikki and the team must work harder than ever to find the truth.”

-The aforementioned aircraft crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”

-The crew seek for solutions within the wreckage of a aircraft crash – was it a horrible accident, or one thing extra sinister?

-The brand new sequence of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS
+The brand new collection of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS

 — BBC One (@BBCOne) January 2, 2020

-Our 4 principal stars will likely be returning to the Lyell Centre in 2020.
+Our 4 fundamental stars will probably be returning to the Lyell Centre in 2020.

 Liz Carr is again as Clarissa Mullery, David Caves performs Dr Jack Hodgson, Emilia Fox as Dr Nikki Alexander, and Richard Lintern as Thomas Chamberlain.